GRTLCollaboration/GRChombo/paper.md

 \begin{equation}
    R_{\mu \nu} - \frac{1}{2} R g_{\mu \nu} = 8 \pi G T_{\mu\nu} ~,
 \end{equation}
-where $g_{\mu\nu}$ is the gravitational metric describing spacetime distances, $R$ and $R_{\mu\nu}$ are related to its second derivatives in space and time, and $T_{\mu\nu}$ is the stress-energy tensor of matter present.
+where $g_{\mu\nu}$ is the gravitational metric describing spacetime distances, $R$ and $R_{\mu\nu}$ are related to its second derivatives in space and time, and $T_{\mu\nu}$ is the stress-energy tensor of any matter or fields present.
 Analytic solutions to the EFE only exist where there is a high degree of symmetry; in general the equations must be solved numerically.
 The need for observational predictions has thus led to the development of *numerical relativity* (NR), methods for numerically solving the above expression, typically utilising high performance computing (HPC) resources.
-Expanding out the tensorial notation above, the EFE is a set of coupled, non linear second order partial differential equations for $g_{\mu\nu}$, which describes the curvature of spacetime in the presence of matter with stress-energy $T_{\mu\nu}$, i.e.,
+Expanding out the tensorial notation above, the EFE is a set of coupled, non linear second order partial differential equations for $g_{\mu\nu}$, which describes the curvature of spacetime in the presence of stress-energy $T_{\mu\nu}$, that is, schematically the equation we are trying to solve has the form:
 \begin{equation}
    \partial_t \partial_t g_{\mu\nu} \sim \partial_x \partial_x g_{\mu\nu} + \partial_y \partial_y g_{\mu\nu} + \partial_z \partial_z g_{\mu\nu} + {\rm non ~ linear ~ cross ~ terms}
-          + 8 \pi G T_{\mu\nu}
+          + 8 \pi G T_{\mu\nu} ~,
 \end{equation}
 where the indices $\mu, \nu$ run over the spacetime indices -- in 4 dimensions, $t, x, y, z$.
-Given that $g_{\mu\nu}$ is symmetric in its indices, this gives a set of ten coupled non-linear partial differential equations, sourced by the stress-energy of any matter present in the spacetime.
+Given that $g_{\mu\nu}$ is symmetric in its indices, this gives a set of ten coupled non-linear partial differential equations, sourced by the stress-energy of any matter or fields present in the spacetime.

 One common approach to NR is to specify an initial spatial distribution for the metric and matter fields (subject to certain constraints), and then solve a time evolution for all metric and matter quantities, thus populating their values thoughout the four dimensional spacetime.
 The canonical example of this is the simulation of two black holes in orbit around each other, which permits extraction of the gravitational wave signal produced during the merger.
-Such numerical results have been instrumental in discovering signals in the noisy LIGO/VIRGO detector data, as well as confirming the predictions of GR to a high precision in the strong field regime.
+Such numerical results have been instrumental in discovering signals in the noisy LIGO/VIRGO detector data, as well as confirming the predictions of GR to a high precision in the strong field regime [@Abbott:2016blz;@Abbott:2020niy].

 GRChombo is an open-source code for performing such NR time evolutions, built on top of the publicly available Chombo software [@Adams:2015kgr] for the solution of PDEs.
 Whilst GRChombo uses standard techniques in NR, it focusses on applications in theoretical physics where adaptability, both in terms of grid structure, and in terms of code modification, are key drivers.